Compass-Boussole-Akii-Izhinoogan/compassQuarto/README.md

 `quarto use template Compass-Boussole-Akii-Izhinoogan/compassQuarto`

 In most cases you don't want to create a subdirectory.
 Instead, you'll open the index.qmd file and edit that.

+To add the template to an existing project:

+`quarto add Compass-Boussole-Akii-Izhinoogan/compassQuarto`

 ## Customization